Cerebral arteriovenous malformation: Diagnosis

 A cerebral AVM diagnosis is established by neuroimaging studies after a complete neurological and physical examination.
 Three main techniques are used to visualize the brain and search for an AVM: computed tomography (CT), magnetic resonance imaging (MRI), and cerebral angiography.
 A CT scan of the head is usually performed first when the subject is symptomatic.
 It can suggest the approximate site of the bleed.
 MRI is more sensitive than CT in the diagnosis, and provides better information about the exact location of the malformation.
-More detailed pictures of the tangle of blood vessels that compose an AVM can be obtained by using radioactive agents injected into the blood stream.
+More detailed pictures of the tangle of blood vessels that compose an AVM can be obtained by using radiocontrast agents injected into the blood stream.
+As the contrast agent flows through the AVM structure, a sequence of X-ray images are obtained that would otherwise not be distinguishable with X-ray fluoroscopy imaging due to low contrast.
 If a CT is used in conjunction with an angiogram, this is called a computerized tomography angiogram; while, if MRI is used it is called magnetic resonance angiogram.
-The best images of a cerebral AVM are obtained through cerebral angiography.
-This procedure involves using a catheter, threaded through an artery up to the head, to deliver a contrast agent into the AVM.
-As the contrast agent flows through the AVM structure, a sequence of X-ray images are obtained.
+Modern forms of Cerebral angiography are Digital subtraction angiography and Rotational angiography.